Skip to main content

 15. Go wild on a coasteering adventure on Anglesey, Wales

 While many beloved sports have been around since the days of the original Athenian Olympians, others have been developed much more recently.
-Coasteering combines sea swimming, cliff jumping, and rock scrambling that developed in Wales in the 1980s (although we’re sure people have been swimming, jumping, and scrambling in coastal places since the dawn of modern humanity).
-If you like abseiling or caving, you’ll probably enjoy coasteering, which is a family-friendly extreme sports adventure.
-You can try it in many places around the world but, as far as adventure sports destinations go, Wales is up there.
+Take coasteering, which combines sea swimming, cliff jumping, and rock scrambling, and was developed in Wales in the 1980s.
+(Although we’re sure people have been swimming, jumping, and scrambling in coastal places since the dawn of modern humanity.)

 What one reviewer said: “If you've never tried coasteering and/or cliff jumping you really should with Sol and his team at Adventure Activities Wales.
 Dom was our instructor and he was excellent.
 Our children, aged 12, 11 and 10, had never experienced anything like this before and they had a blast.”
 Andy_H, August 2025

-Find more things to do in Europe
+Book more things to do in Europe

 1 / 5